 Not everyone agreed with Gandhi's desire for peaceful campaigning.
 Nevertheless, his skill as a politician and his personal charisma ensured that he became the leader of the independence movement.
 In 1930 he began a campaign to end the government's monopoly of salt production.
 He led a march to the sea to collect salt.
 The British arrested Gandhi and tens of thousands of others.
 However, in 1931 they were forced to back down.
 They released Gandhi and most (not all) of the other prisoners.
 They also allowed people to make salt for their own personal use.
 In 1932 the army began to recruit Indian officers.

 Meanwhile In 1931 the capital of India was moved from Calcutta to New Delhi.

 Gandhi continued campaigning.
 He was arrested again in 1932 and in 1933 but both times was soon released.
 By 1935 the British realized that Indian independence was inevitable, sooner or later.
 In that year they granted a new constitution.
 When it came into effect, in 1937, Indians were allowed to elect provincial assemblies.
 (Although the British retained control of central government).

 In 1939 the Viceroy of India declared war on Germany, without consulting the Indians, much to their chagrin.

 In 1942 the National Congress demanded that the British quit India.
 The British responded by imprisoning their leaders, including Gandhi, who was released in 1944.

 Nevertheless in the 1950s a series of 5 year plans were devised.
-The first increase irrigation and boosted agriculture.
+The first increased irrigation and boosted agriculture.
 The second and third plans boosted industry.
-On the other hand India's population grew rapidly.
+On the other hand, India's population grew rapidly.
 Poverty and illiteracy remained common.

 Nehru died in 1964 and Indira Gandhi became prime minister in 1966.
 At first she proved to be a popular politician.